nmasse-itix/OpenShift-Lab/doc/MACHINE_PREPARATION.md

  - `docker_storage_vg`
  - `hostpath_provisioner_options`

-See the (Sample Partitioning Guide)[doc/SAMPLE_PARTITIONING.md] for a step-by-step guide on how to prepare partitions for OpenShift.
+See the [Sample Partitioning Guide](SAMPLE_PARTITIONING.md) for a step-by-step guide on how to prepare partitions for OpenShift.